josdem/hugo/content/techtalk/spring/spring_boot_web_testing.md

 }
 ```

-Since we have only one user registered in our application, we can validate user's collection size like:
+Since we have only one user registered in our application, we can validate the user's collection size like:

 ```java
 @Test